top of page

 Activities:

-• Morning seminar: France Under Occupation – An Urban Lens.
-From de Gaulle to Pétain, and the Choices of Ordinary People
+• Morning seminar: France Under Occupation – A Broad View.
+From Cities to Vineyards, and the Choices of Ordinary People

-• Guided walking tour of WWII-era sites in Angers
+• Guided tours of WWII- and Resistance-era sites in and around Angers

 Day 3 -Fontevraud & Saumur: Codes, Captivity, and Cellars